 - And lastly (but importantly), don’t forget about the space that you (as the adult) need!

-Let’s take a closer look at each of those points in how to set up a homeschool classroom to help you better understand what you need (and what you don’t need — which is just important!) and how to organize homeschool room (even without an IKEA desk lol).
+Let’s take a closer look at each of those points in how to set up a homeschool classroom to help you better understand what you need (and what you don’t need — which is just important!) and how to organize homeschool room (even without an IKEA desk lol) and give you some homeschool set up ideas.

 Classroom Organization Makeover